ArendPeter/GameMakerGuide/docs/2_Pong_ExtremeEdition/1_AimingTheBall.md

 ## oEnemy Paddle Collision

+Now that we can set an arbitrary direction, let's use that knowledge to alter the direction depending on where the ball hits the paddle

-When the ball collides the the enemy paddle, let's break it down into multiple scenarios depending on where the ball hit the paddle
+When the ball collides with the enemy paddle let's break it down into multiple scenarios

 ![](../../images/pong/paddle_3_regions.png)